xspektrex/QORTectorScripts/README.md

 <h1 align="center">
-~ HFactor's Scripts and How To's (Updated 11.19.23) ~
+⚠️ ~ HFactor's Scripts and How-To's (Updated 11.19.23) ~ ⚠️
 </h1>

-Simple scripts and how to's to make tasks easier for users of the [QORTector](https://test.crowetic.com/index.php/product/qortector-gen-2/) and home built pi4's.
+Simple scripts and how-to's to make tasks easier for users of the [QORTector](https://test.crowetic.com/index.php/product/qortector-gen-2/) and home built pi4's.
 The scripts herein are not to be utilized on other Linux systems unless explicitly indicated in the OS image list below:

 <p align="center">